lukin0110/poeditor-gradle/README.md

 3. Usage
 --------
-Initialize your project.
-After your have created your translation project on POEditor you can can initialize your project based on your configuration.
+After your have created your translation project on POEditor you can can initialize your project based on your c onfiguration.

 Initialize:
 ```